gear-foundation/gear-wiki/docs/examples/monopoly.md

 - A cell with his own property.
 A player has a right:
    - To add a gear on the cell.
 The gear can be `Bronze`, `Silver` or `Gold`;
    - To upgrade a gear (from `Bronze` to `Silver` and from `Silver` to `Gold`);
 - Do nothing.
-During actions `AddGear` and `Upgrade` a player can sell his other properties to the bank if he has not enough balance.
+During actions `AddGear` and `Upgrade` a player can sell his other properties to the bank if he does not have enough balance.
 - A cell with other properties.
 A player has to pay rent.
 If he has not enough balance, he can sell his properties to the bank.
 Otherwise he is declared bankrupt.
-- Cell with properties which no one has bought yet.
+- Sell with properties which no one has bought yet.
 A player has a right:
   - Buy cell (with option to sell properties to the bank if not enough balance);
   - Do nothing.

 - Jail.
 A player can throw the rolls.
 If it is double he gets out of the jail and his position is moved for the roll sum.
 If it is not a double a player can pay a fine or wait for the next round to throw the rolls again.
 - Empty cells.
-In `Master` contract there are cells that are not filled with anything.
+In the `Master` contract there are cells that are not filled with anything.
 The developers themselves can expand the functionality of the game and add different game mechanics.

 ### Player's contract
 `Player` is a contract in which the monopoly game strategy is implemented.
 It must meet the following requirements: